Blue Nile vs Tiffany Compared : Which Retailer is Better?

 Next Up: Blue Nile

 Headquartered in Seattle, Washington, Blue Nile has been the largest online diamond retailer since 1999.
-Through Blue Nile’s website, you can design and build your own diamond engagement ring!
+Through Blue Nile’s website, you can design and build your own diamond engagement ring or take advantage of their pre-made Blue Nile offers.

 It also features an entire section of information on diamonds, including the 4 C’s, as well as the rules Blue Nile abides by, including not only the Kimberly Process, but “The Golden Rules”, a policy of draft gold and precious metals sourcing.
 Blue Nile adheres to high ethical standards when it comes to their diamonds, thus they do not buy diamonds from Zimbabwe, and they have a zero-tolerance policy in place regarding conflict diamonds.